hmito/esj72web/web/opensession.md

 ### Symposium Planning After Selection

 If selected, conveners will organize a symposium based on the proposed theme.
-It is not necessary to decide the speakers or details of the presentations at the time of the proposal.
+It is not necessary to decide the speakers or details of the presentations at the time of the proposal application.
 Preparation, such as recruiting speakers, can proceed freely after selection.
 Non-members can also be included as speakers (see Note 1).

 ### Review and Selection